This Version Posted: April 14, 2021

 What if There is a Case of COVID-19 in My Workplace?

 - Anyone with a confirmed or suspected case of COVID-19 must NOT go to work and should self-isolate at home.
-If contact with a positive case is confirmed, further directions will be provided by the Health Unit
+If contact with a positive case is confirmed, further directions will be provided by public health.

 - Physical distancing rules at work mean employees should not be in close contact with each other.
 If, however, an employee is identified as being a close contact of a co-worker who is confirmed or suspected of having COVID-19, the person should immediately take Ontario’s online COVID-19 Self-Assessment Tool to see what further care is needed.
 They can also call Telehealth Ontario at 1-866-797-0000.
 The employee may also be contacted by the Health Unit with further directions on what to do, including self-isolating or self-monitoring for symptoms of COVID-19.